Board of Trustees

 Trustee since 2022

-Maysoon Al Nahar received her PhD from Arizona State University in anthropology, funded by Fulbright and the University of Jordan.
+Maysoon Al Nahar received her PhD from Arizona State University in anthropology, funded by the U.S. Fulbright Program and the University of Jordan.
 She received both her BA and MA degrees from Yarmouk University in Jordan.
-Since 2019 she has held the position of editor-in-chief for the Jordan Journal for History & Archaeology (listed in SCOPUS).
+Since 2019 she has held the position of editor-in-chief for the Jordan Journal for History and Archaeology.
 From 2013 to 2017 she was the dean of the School of Archaeology and Tourism at the University of Jordan.
 During her years at the University of Jordan, she was assigned twice as chair of the Department of Archaeology, twice as a dean assistant, and as museum director for the Archaeological Museum and the Heritage Museum.
 She has participated in many excavations in Jordan, including Bait Ras (Omayad period), Al Yasela (Byzantine period), and the Al Hasa project.
 In 2020, she directed the University of Jordan field school at the Neolithic site of Ayn Ghazal.
 She has also guided the Tell Abu Suwwan Neolithic project since 2005.
-Additionally, she works jointly with colleagues on several projects in Jordan, such as with Jürgen Richter (University of Cologne, in Germany) on the Ansab/wadi Sabra project and with Reto Jagher (University of Basel, in Switzerland) and Dorota Wojtczak on the Jordan Valley Survey project.
+Additionally, she works jointly with colleagues on several projects in Jordan, among them Jürgen Richter (University of Cologne, in Germany) on the Ansab/Wadi Sabra project and with Reto Jagher (University of Basel, in Switzerland) and Dorota Wojtczak on the Jordan Valley Survey project.
 Furthermore, in previous years, she worked jointly with other colleagues, including Deborah I. Olszewski (Pennsylvania University), Geoffrey Clark and Michael Barton (Arizona State University), April Nowell (University of Victoria), and many others.
 She has approximately fifty scientific publications.

 Prof. Betty S. Anderson